jacksonlester/av-map-data/CONTRIBUTING.md

 **All pull requests should target the `staging` branch, not `main`.** This allows us to test your changes on the staging site before promoting to production.

 1. Fork this repository
-2. Create a feature branch from `staging`
+2. Create a feature branch from `main` (the stable production branch)
 3. Make your changes
 4. Submit a PR to the `staging` branch
 5. Your changes will be tested on the staging environment